matkoniecz/UnNetHackPlus/Home.md

 Plans for UnNetHackPlus
+* nice artifact but at cost of permahallu
 * ACEHACK CODED THINGS START
 * The Vibrating Square is now visible from a distance; it will always be marked if it's ever been in the player's LOS and is not covered by a